jeftegoes/SolidDesignPrinciplesOverviewAndExamples/README.md

 ### 3.3.3.
 Code contracts in C#

-- You can write contracts in C# with a library called "Code Contracts". ​Harness the power of static code verification on correctness [CodeContracts](https://docs.microsoft.com/en-us/dotnet/framework/debug-trace-profile/code-contracts).
+- You can write contracts in C# with a library called "Code Contracts".
+Harness the power of static code verification on correctness [CodeContracts](https://docs.microsoft.com/en-us/dotnet/framework/debug-trace-profile/code-contracts).
 - "Code Contracts" library is not very popular.

 ### 3.3.4.
 The problem of representatives

 - OOP can't directly map the relationships between objects in the real world into the same model of relationships between them in code.
-- Child classes implement IS-A relationship with base classes - ​naive statement of OOP.
+- Child classes implement IS-A relationship with base classes - naive statement of OOP.
 - Inheritors can require less and guarantee more but not vice-versa.
 - Refused Bequest.
 - Programming code just represents the concepts of square and rectangle.